OscarCalero/BoccaDellaVerita/README.md

 This is a Thingeverse repository: https://www.thingiverse.com/thing:4785301

 ## What is...
 This devide turn on its red eyes and play a sound file when a RFID is introduced in his mouth....
-This is becuase processor like Atmega328P in Arduino device.
+This is because processor like Atmega328P in Arduino device.

 ## Instructions...